huab-ing/QAPR-Net/README.md

 # QAPR-Net

-This repository provides the official PyTorch implementation of **QAPR-Net**,
+This repository provides the official implementation of **QAPR-Net**,
-a query-adaptive prototype refinement framework for **3D-guided few-shot image classification**.
+Adaptive Multi-View Refinement for **Enhanced 3D-Guided Few-Shot Image Classification**.

 ---